Table of Contents

 3. Learning Curve & Development Experience

-- Laravel is beginner-friendly for developers who are familiar with PHP.
+- Laravel development services are beginner-friendly for developers familiar with PHP.
 Its expressive syntax, clear documentation, and built-in tools make it easy to get started.

-- Node.js offers more flexibility but may require a deeper understanding of asynchronous programming, event loops, and working with various libraries.
+- Node.js offers greater flexibility but may require a deeper understanding of asynchronous programming, event loops, and working with various libraries.

 Verdict: Laravel is easier for developers who want a structured setup with less configuration.